Military history of Canada: Quebec and Nova Scotia

 The British 84th Regiment of Foot in Nova Scotia.
 The regiment was raised in the Canadian colonies during the American Revolutionary War.

 Although the Canadien militia formed most of Quebec City's defenders during the invasion, they saw limited action beyond Quebec.
 British reluctance to deploy them elsewhere stemmed from uncertainty about their loyalty when faced with the French Army.
 Five British provincial corps, augmented by additional unincorporated units and Loyalist associators, were raised in the Canadian colonies to assist in its defence and harass the American frontier.
 First Nations allies, led by Thayendanegea, also raided US border settlements from 1778 to war's end.

 The American raid on Lunenburg in 1782.
 Raids by US privateers devastated the maritime Nova Scotian economy.

 New Englanders attempted to incite a revolt in Nova Scotia but were defeated at the battles of Fort Cumberland in 1776 and St. John in 1777.
 Although they failed to incite a revolt, Nova Scotia remained a target of American privateering throughout the war, with most coastal outposts being attacked.
 Attacks like the 1782 raid on Lunenburg had a devastating effect on the colony's maritime economy.
 American privateers seized 225 vessels departing from or arriving at Nova Scotian ports in total.
 The French Navy also attacked a British naval convoy off Nova Scotia in July 1781.
-Conversely, the British captured many American privateers off Nova Scotia's coast, such as in the 1782 battle off Halifax.
+Conversely, the British captured American privateers off Nova Scotia's coast, such as in the 1782 battle off Halifax.
 They also used the colony as a staging ground to launch attacks against New England, as seen in the Battle of Machias.

 Consequences

 The revolutionaries' failure to seize the Canadian colonies and their continued loyalty to the British fragmented Britain's North American empire.
 Despite successfully defending Quebec and Nova Scotia, British military defeats in the Thirteen Colonies led to their surrender in 1781 and the subsequent recognition of the independent US republic in the Treaty of Paris of 1783.

 Suspicions against the US persisted in the Canadian colonies for decades.
 Over 75,000 Loyalists, comprising 15 per cent of residents in the Thirteen Colonies who supported the Crown, migrated north to the remaining parts of British North America.
 The British also ceded the Indian Reserve south of the Great Lakes to the newly formed United States.
-As the area included traditional Iroquois territory, the British offered land in Quebec to the Iroquois, hoping to establish new Iroquois communities that would serve as a barrier against the Americans.
+As the area included traditional Haudenosaunee territory, the British offered land in Quebec to the Haudenosaunee, hoping to establish new Haudenosaunee communities that would serve as a barrier against the Americans.